• Skip to primary navigation

 Too many engineers in the kitchen can doom a company

 I used to work for Motorola and, while there, bought some stock in Iridium.
-Iridium was a satellite phone system that could replace all of our limited coverage problems with phone service that worked anyplace on earth.
+Iridium was a satellite phone system designed to replace our limited coverage issues with phone service that worked anywhere on Earth.
 Innovative and cool!

-My stock purchase was only $1,000 but I just knew that stock would do well.
-I even chose not to sell when the stock almost doubled, believing that there was still a strong upside.
+My stock purchase was only $1,000, but I knew that the stock would do well.
+I even chose not to sell when the stock almost doubled, believing that there was still a substantial upside.
 Instead, I held on until the astonishing drop to a nearly zero valuation.

 What went wrong?

-The answer includes a number of technical and market-based answers but I’ll focus here on doomed organizational strategy.
+The answer includes several technical and market-based solutions, but I’ll focus here on the doomed organizational strategy.
 Of the many case studies written on Iridium’s turn from excitement to failure, perhaps the best is in the book “Why Smart Executives Fail” (Finkelstein, 2003).
 A synopsis of the Iridium portion is available at http://www.rentcell.com/Iridium.pdf.

 A more successful board would have mixed marketing and strategic vision with brilliant innovation.
 Can you share any good examples of companies that failed to maintain a proper balance of innovation and strategy?